-- Keep fluid level in the master cylinder reservoirs as described see "7.Control and part functions".
+• Keep fluid level in the master cylinder reservoirs.
 Normal functioning of the diaphragm is to extend into the reservoir as fluid lever drops.
 If the fluid lever is low and the diaphragm is not extended, a leak is indicated and the diaphragm should be replaced.
 Always fill the reservoir as indicated whenever the cover is loosened or removed to insure proper diaphragm operation.
-Use DOT 3 brake fluid. - Check brake system for fluid leaks. - Check brake for excessive travel or spongy feel. - Check friction pads for wear, damage and loosened. - Check security and surface condition of the disc. - Pads should be changed when friction material is worn to 3/64"(1mm).(A)
+Use DOT 3 brake fluid.

+- Check brake system for fluid leaks. - Check brake for excessive travel or spongy feel. - Check friction pads for wear, damage and loosened. - Check security and surface condition of the disc. - Pads should be changed when friction material is worn to 3/64"(1mm).(A)